nih-cfde/use-case-library-build/library/USERSTORY-2.md

 ---
 input: ERA Commons ID
 output: Authenticated log on
-task: log on to NIH Data Commons
+task: Log on to NIH Data Commons
 ---